eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 * `console.log(`\\nRegistry Screenshot counter value updated from ${previousValue}, to a New value of ${newValue}.\\n`);`: This line logs a message to the console to indicate that the registry update is complete and to display the previous and new screenshot index values.

-This is the final section of the code.
-It talks to Windows registry to read the previous value and then updates it with the new value gotten in re-organizing the folder.

 **ALL THE CODE**